Hiring A Freelance Book Editor

 If you are writing a specialist book, then you should be looking for a specialist editor.
 For example, if you are writing a highly technical book, you should look for an editor with expertise in that technical area.
 If you are writing a book that is for academic purposes, you should seek an editor with experience in editing that type of academic book.
 These types of editors will tend to be more expensive since they are highly specialized.
 They are also often booked up months in advance.
 If you need a specialist editor, just keep this in mind.

-The chances of finding the correct editor, at a price that fits that can complete the work in a time frame that works for both you and your book is a tall order.
+The chances of finding the correct editor, at a price that fits that can complete the work in a time frame that works for both you and your book, that also possess the correct editing skills, is a tall order.

 This means that any edits you will find will involve a compromise of some kind.
 What is important is that you understand what elements of the editorial process are essential to you and your book and which elements you are prepared to compromise.